HyVar/gentoo_to_mspl/PORTAGE.md

 The feature model of a package contains all the information related to its variability and its relationship with other packages.
-It is described in portage with 6 variables:
+It is described in portage with 6 information:

  - [**IUSE**](https://dev.gentoo.org/~zmedico/portage/doc/portage.html#package-ebuild-eapi-1-iuse-defaults)
-    This variable declares the list of default features (or *use flags* in portage terminology) of the package.
+    This variable declares the list of default features (or *USE flags* in portage terminology) of the package.
-    Additionally, the use flags in this list can be prefixed with `+` or `-` to specify a *use flag manipulation* that is used to define the default product (or *use flag selection*) of the package.
+    Additionally, the USE flags in this list can be prefixed with `+` or `-` to specify a *USE flag manipulation* that is used to define the default product (or *USE flag selection*) of the package.
-    This will be discussed more in detail in the section about [use flag configuration](#use-flags-configuration).
+    This will be discussed more in detail in the section about [USE flag configuration](#use-flags-configuration).
     The IUSE of the `sudo` package is
     ```
     ldap nls pam offensive selinux skey +sendmail